Tert-butyllithium/psi-py/README.md

 # psi-py
-A simple implementations of PSI (may not correct)
+A simple implementations of PSI